awkircher/battleship/README.md

 ### Ship spec
 * A position can only be hit once.
-* A ship with a length of 3 and exactly 3 hits is sunk.
+* A ship with a length of x and exactly x hits is sunk.

 ### Gameboard spec
 * Ships are created and placed in a letter column-numbered row coordinate system